-18. The IAAF granted the Athlete an opportunity to provide her explanations in respect of this evidence by 15 December 2017 at the latest and informed her that on the basis of this evidence she would, if established, merit the imposition of an additional two-year sanction to the two year sanction that she accepted in respect of the London Retesting Violation.
-Further, the IAAF informed the Athlete that if she admitted the violations described above by 15 December 2017 at the latest, she will avoid the application of the additional two-year sanction and that the IAAF would take no further action against her in respect of the McLaren Evidence against her.
+The IAAF granted the Athlete an opportunity to admit the violation by 10 November 2017 18. or to provide her explanations in respect of this evidence by 17 November 2017 at the latest and informed her that on the basis of this evidence she would, if established, merit the imposition of an additional two year sanction to the two year sanction that she accepted in respect of the Moscow Retesting Violation.
+Further, the IAAF informed the Athlete that if

-- 19. On 15 December 2017, the Athlete disputed the allegations put forward against her and provided her explanations which were, in substance, the same then her submissions in the present proceedings and which are summarized below. - 20.
+- she admitted the violations described above by 10 November 2017 at the latest, she will avoid the application of the additional two year sanction and that the IAAF would take no further action against her in respect of the McLaren Evidence. - 19.
+On 17 November 2017, the Athlete disputed the allegations put forward against her and provided her explanations which were, in substance, the same then her submissions in the present proceedings and which are summarized below. - 20.
 Not convinced by the explanations given by the Athlete, the IAAF informed the latter that her case would be referred to the CAS.
 IAAF granted the Athlete a deadline to state whether she preferred a first instance CAS hearing before a sole arbitrator with a right to appeal to the CAS (IAAF Rule 38.3) or a sole instance before a panel of three arbitrators with no right to appeal, save to the Swiss Federal Tribunal (IAAF Rule 38.19). - 21.
 Although the Athlete had, within the given deadline, indicated her preference for her case to be heard as a single hearing, it was impossible for the IAAF to proceed as wished, as the World Anti-Doping Agency (the "WADA") did not give its consent to the Athlete's request.